xiaoxiaxusummer/PASS_Discrete/README.md

 ## Reference
 If you find this code useful for your research, please consider citing
-> X. Xu, X. Mu, Z. Wang, Y. Liu, and A. Nallanathan, ``Pinching-Antenna Systems (PASS): Power Radiation Model and Optimal Beamforming Design'', *arXiv preprint, arXiv:2505.00218*, 2025.
+> X. Xu, X. Mu, Z. Wang, Y. Liu, and A. Nallanathan, ``Pinching-Antenna Systems (PASS): Power Radiation Model and Optimal Beamforming Design'', *IEEE Trans.
+Commun.*, early access, 2026.